BenjaminWolfe/dotfiles/README.md

 ## Other Customization

+- In the VS Code version control panel, next to the words `source control`, click the 3 dots, and choose:
+  - View & Sort: View as Tree
+  - Repositories: Sort by Path
-Mute audio notifications in Slack.
+- Mute audio notifications in Slack.

 ## Other Notes